Fire Island National Seashore | SUNKEN FOREST NATURE TRAIL

 Boardwalk through the Sunken Forest at Sailors Haven, Fire Island National Seashore

-The start of the Sunken Forest Nature Trail is located near the ferry dock, on your right just after you get off the boat.
-This takes you around the loop in a counterclockwise direction starting through the maritime forest, which is how the trail is meant to be hiked.
-If you want to hike through the swale first, take the boardwalk towards the beach—just follow the crowd—and turn right at the bathhouse, following the sign that reads Boardwalk Trail West / Oakleyville Community.
+The start of the Sunken Forest Nature Trail is located near the ferry dock (on your right just after you get off the boat).
+This takes you around the loop in a counterclockwise direction starting off along the shoreline before quickly entering the maritime forest, which is how the trail is meant to be hiked.
+If you want to hike through the swale first, take the beach-access boardwalk—just follow the crowd—and turn right at the bathhouse, following the sign that reads Boardwalk Trail West / Oakleyville Community.
+This is actually the quickest way to the remote beach, but you will be walking in the sun the entire half mile, which is why most people take the slightly longer forest route.

-It is also interesting that the trees on the secondary dune will only grow as high as the main dune because branches that attempt to grow higher end up dying after getting hit with salt spray that passes over the top of the main dune.
-The result is what looks like a forest of short Bonsai trees.
+It is also interesting that the trees on the secondary dune will only grow as tall as the main dune.
+This is because branches that attempt to grow higher end up dying after getting hit with salt spray that passes over the top of the main dune.
+The result is what looks like a forest of short Bonsai-like trees.

 Typical trees in the Sunken Forest at the Sailors Haven unit of Fire Island National Seashore